Yoctol/bottender/docs/the-basics-actions.md

 ---
 id: the-basics-actions
-title: Resolving Actions
+title: Bottender Actions
 ---

-Actions are the smallest building blocks of Bottender apps.
-An action describes what you want to respond according to the conversation context.
+**Bottender actions** are the smallest building blocks of Bottender applications.
+An action describes what you want your bot to do when receiving an event:

-To define an action, just write a JavaScript function or async function:

 ```js
 async function SayHi(context) {